-- ☐ Bible Study Guidelines bookmark for each student - ☐ Pencils
+- ☐ Bible Study Guidelines bookmark for each student - ☐ Bible Study Guidelines bookmark answer key - ☐ Pencils

 INSTRUCTIONS

 Pass out one bookmark per student.
 Review the steps of the hermeneutic process with students by guiding them to fill in the three steps to studying Scripture.